GovTechSG/purple-a11y/README.md

 6. [Corretto](https://aws.amazon.com/corretto)
 7. [VeraPDF](https://github.com/veraPDF/veraPDF-apps)

-## Using Purple A11y as a NodeJS module
+## Using Oobee as a NodeJS module

-If you wish to use Purple A11y as a NodeJS module that can be integrated with end-to-end testing frameworks, refer to the [integration guide](./INTEGRATION.md) on how you can do so.
+If you wish to use Oobee as a NodeJS module that can be integrated with end-to-end testing frameworks, refer to the [integration guide](./INTEGRATION.md) on how you can do so.

 ## Prerequisites and Installations

-### Portable Purple A11y
+### Portable Oobee

-Portable Purple A11y is the recommended way to run Purple A11y as it reduces the difficulty for installation.
-Refer to [Installation Guide](./INSTALLATION.md) for step-by-step instructions for portable Purple A11y.
+Portable Oobee is the recommended way to run Oobee as it reduces the difficulty for installation.
+Refer to [Installation Guide](./INSTALLATION.md) for step-by-step instructions for portable Oobee.

 ### Manual Installation